v0.1.0 · AI-native

 nothing you don't

-27 keywords replace an entire stack.
+30 keywords replace an entire stack, and the grammar fits in an LLM context window.
 Models, pages, actions, auth, jobs, emails, websockets, API endpoints.

 SQL First-Class